wismh/wind-engine/docs/sdd.md

 ### 20.4 Open question — not v1

-Fixed durations assume `Engine::init()`'s synchronous catalog/font/image loading (already finished before the splash phase even starts) is the only thing worth covering.
+Fixed durations assume loading the splash image itself is the only thing worth covering, and that it's effectively instant relative to the fade timings — true whether that load happens at `Engine::init()` (pre-§21.9) or lazily on the splash canvas's first `run_ui_render` pass (§21.9): either way it's a synchronous, already-cooked local read, finished well within one frame.
 Tying the splash to real load completion instead of a timer is a possible follow-up, not implemented here — same status as the deferred items in §17.

 ### 20.5 Testing